sushiibot/sushii-image-server/README.md

 # sbot2-image-server
 Simple local web server made with [Koa](https://github.com/koajs/koa) and [puppeteer](https://github.com/GoogleChrome/puppeteer) to generate images.

+## ⚠ Warning
+Don't serve this publicly unless you know the risks.
+Any JavaScript can be ran on the system and local files can be accessed.

 ## API Endpoints
 ### Generate a screenshot of given url.
 ```